Azure-Samples/ms-identity-java-webapi/README.md

 ### Step 3:  Register the sample with your Azure Active Directory tenant

 There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
-To register these projects, you can:
+Each needs to be registered separately in your Azure AD tenant.
+To register these projects:

-- either follow the steps in the paragraphs below
-- or use PowerShell scripts that:
-  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies) and modify the application configuration files manually.

-If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md).

 #### First step: choose the Azure AD tenant where you want to create your applications